Silarn/EDMC-BioScan/README.md

 reason or another.
 Unfortunately, EDSM's API does not currently provide access to biological signal info, so you will have to manually look up signals if that data was not previously logged.

+### Overlay (Version 2.7+)

+BioScan can now make use of EDMCOverlay to draw predictions, signal summaries, and status info directly onto the game window.
+The text color and anchor points are configurable.
+Suggestions welcome.

 ## Requirements
 * [EDMC] version 5.7 and above (python 3.11)
 * SQLAlchemy python module (embedded in the exe distribution)
+* (Optional) [EDMCOverlay]

 ## Installation